wasmerio/wasmer-js/packages/wasm-terminal/README.md

   // It takes in the name of the command being run, and expects a Uint8Array of a Wasm Binary, or a
   // CallbackCommand (see the api below) to be returned.
   fetchCommand: (commandName: string) => Promise<Uint8Array | CallbackCommand>
-  // URL to the /node_modules/wasm-terminal/workers/process.worker.js .
+  // Only for Optimized Bundles: URL to the /node_modules/wasm-terminal/workers/process.worker.js .
 This is used by the shell to
   // to spawn web workers in Comlink, for features such as piping, /dev/stdin reading, and general performance enhancements. processWorkerUrl?: string;
 }